katzenyo/aws-sa-notes/AWS Solutions Architect Training/Relational Database Service (RDS)/Relational Database Service (RDS) Architecture.md

 ## Architecture

 >[!Warning] On the Exam
+> - RDS is designed for SQL DB's
 > - Subnet Group
 > 	- The subnets that RDS is allowed to use
 > - Each RDS instance can have multiple databases on them